hhvm/user-documentation/guides/hhvm/01-installation/03-mac.md

 We currently have experimental support for HHVM installations on Mac OS X 10.10 and greater.
 We use an official [Homebrew](http://brew.sh/) formula.
 While you can [build from source](/hhvm/installation/building-from-source), it is generally advisable for ease of installation and stability to use the formula.
+If you experience issues, consider trying to run HHVM using Docker (see the [Docker install instructions](/hhvm/installation/docker)).

 ```
 brew tap hhvm/hhvm